ionic-team/ionic-docs/src/content/faq/glossary.md

   <section id="ionicons">
     <a href="#ionicons"><h3>Ionicons</h3></a>
     <p><a href="http://ionicons.com/" target="_blank">Ionicons</a> is an open-source icon set used and created by Ionic.
-It includes iOS, Material Design, and social icons, as well as a wide range of commonly used icons.
-Ionicons is included by default in Ionic distributions, but they can be used in any project.</p>
+It includes 1:1 iOS and Material Design icons, as well as commonly used social/application icons.
+Ionicons is included by default in Ionic distributions, but they can also be used in any project.</p>
   </section>

   <section id="karma">
     <a href="#karma"><h3>Karma</h3></a>
-    <p><a href="https://karma-runner.github.io/0.13/index.html" target="_blank">Karma</a> is a test runner that will run your app's test inside a real browser.
-It executes your test cases, written in any testing framework, in a real browser.
+    <p><a href="https://karma-runner.github.io/0.13/index.html" target="_blank">Karma</a> is a test runner that will run an app's test inside a real browser.
+It executes test cases, written in any testing framework, in a real browser.
 Karma was originally written for use with Angular 1.</p>
   </section>

   <section id="module">
     <a href="#module"><h3>Module</h3></a>
-    <p>Modules in JavaScript are small, independent, and reusable pieces or code that are isolated from one another and the Global scope</p>
+    <p>Modules in JavaScript are small, independent, and reusable pieces or code that are isolated from one another and the Global scope.</p>
   </section>

   <section id="livereload">
     <a href="#livereload"><h3>Live Reload</h3></a>
-    <p>Live Reload is a tool that automatically reloads your browser when it detects changes.
+    <p><strong>Live Reload</strong> is a tool that automatically reloads the browser when it detects changes.
 It watches a specific path and when a file or directory is updated, it will trigger a full browser reload.
-In cases where CSS is changed, livereload will inject the changed CSS instead of reloading the entire page</p>
+In cases where CSS is changed, livereload will inject the changed CSS instead of reloading the entire page.</p>
   </section>

   <section id="node">
     <a href="#node"><h3>Node</h3></a>
-    <p><a href="https://nodejs.org/" target="_blank">node</a> is a runtime environment that lets you write JavaScript on the server-side.
+    <p><a href="https://nodejs.org/" target="_blank">Node</a> is a runtime environment that allows JavaScript to be written on the server-side.
 In addition to being used for web services, node is often used to build developer tools, such as the <a href="#cli">Ionic CLI</a>.</p>
   </section>

   <section id="npm">
     <a href="#npm"><h3>npm</h3></a>
     <p><a href="https://www.npmjs.com/" target="_blank">npm</a> is the package manager for <a href="#node">node</a>.
-It allows you to install, share, and package node modules.
+It allows developers to install, share, and package node modules.
 Ionic can be installed with npm, along with a number of its dependencies.
     </p>
   </section>